getpop/root/README.md

 - PHP 7.2
 - Typed properties from PHP 7.4

-The code can be transformed to support older versions of PHP in production:
+The code can be downgraded from PHP 7.4 to PHP 7.2 to run in production:

 | | Development | Production |
 | --- | --- | --- |